If you’ve just bought ricotta for the first time, you might not be sure how long it keeps. How long does ricotta cheese last?

 Now let’s talk about the actual signs of spoilage.
 Those include:

-- Mold or black spots.
+• Mold or black spots.
 If you can spot either, throw out the cheese.
 It doesn’t happen all that often, but who knows, it might happen to you.

-- Change of color.
+• Change of color.
 If your ricotta is turning yellow or orange, it’s time to let it go.

-- Cheese turns sour.
+• Cheese turns sour.
 If it starts to smell or taste sour, technically, it’s not spoiled, but you won’t like it.
 And it might ruin your recipe, so it’s best to get rid of it.

 Like most other dairy products, if ricotta cheese looks, smells, and tastes okay, it probably is.
-If there’s something wrong, even if it’s not on the list above, play it on the safe and discard the product.
+If there’s something wrong, even if it’s not on the list above, play it safe and discard the product.

 Sources